robb17/YahtzeeLearning/README.md

 # YahtzeeLearning
 An algorithmic attempt to make the game of Yahtzee more interesting

 How does one characterize the depth of a game?
-We can address the issue through the lens of steady progress: as an agent learns the ropes, he, she, or it may find it desirable to steadily improve.
-A good game is arguably a) one that offers a clear path to becoming more skilled and b) does so in a more or less linear fashion.
-We can formalize this relationship as strategy ladder, an idea originally proposed by [Lantz et al](https://aaai.org/ocs/index.php/WS/AAAIW17/paper/download/15142/1478).
+The issue can be addressed through the lens of steady progress: as an agent learns the ropes, he, she, or it would likely find it interesting to steadily improve.
+In other words, a good game is arguably one that offers a path to becoming more skilled in a *more or less linear fashion*.
+This desirable property informs the intuition for a strategy ladder, an idea originally proposed by [Lantz et al](http://julian.togelius.com/Lantz2017Depth.pdf).
+In this work, the relationship between available resources and strategy strength is explored.
+Plotting the former against the best possible score for the latter, across all possible strategies at that level of resources, should yield a curve that informs how "deep" a game is.

 Here, I attempt to probe the shape of Yahtzee's strategy ladder via reinforcement learning.
 Can varying the upper bonus threshold and/or value bring about a more gradual curve?